-Both entrance gates at Applewood are accessible.
-The entrance from the Visitor Parking Lot is the closest entry to the Visitor Services desk and the house.
+The entrance gate at Applewood is accessible.
 There is an ADA accessible ramp to the front door of the house for tours.
 Note: The interior of the historic home has raised thresholds and narrow doorways.
-(However, most of Applewood’s buildings are closed and tours are suspended for the 2021 season due to the COVID-19 pandemic.)

 An accessible restroom is located near the Visitor Services desk at the historic garage of the main house.
-Accessible restrooms are also planned for the lower gardens area comfort station, to be constructed in 2021.
-In addition, two portable ADA restrooms are located near each of the estate’s entrance gates.
+Accessible restrooms are also planned for the lower gardens area pavilion that is expected to be constructed in 2023.
+In addition, a portable ADA restroom is located near the entrance gate.
 There are no public restrooms inside the historic house.

 Wheelchairs & Motorized Scooters

 Wheelchairs for use in the house and on the grounds can be borrowed at Visitor Services.
 Motorized chairs and scooters are allowed inside the house and around the estate.
 Please take caution that some outdoor walkways are not paved.
 The lower gardens area is accessible by a paved walkway.
 However, the path is downhill and requires guests to go back uphill to return to the main areas of the estate.

 Benches are located throughout the estate.
 Seating and tables are located in the covered seating area east of the historic garage as well as behind the house and in the terrace area.
 These seating areas are all first come, first served.
 Inside the house, (non-historic) chairs are available for guests who have difficulty standing for extended periods.